jsenv/core/docs/bundling/api.md

 Some parameters are available to all function generating bundles.
 These parameters documentation is shared in this section.

-### bundleDirectoryRelativePath
+### bundleDirectoryRelativeUrl

-> `bundleDirectoryRelativePath` is a string leading to a directory where bundle files are written.
+> `bundleDirectoryRelativeUrl` is a string leading to a directory where bundle files are written.

 This parameter is optional with a default value specific to each bundling function: